AttractiveDog/AttractiveDog/README.md

 if you like what i do, maybe consider becoming my Patreon 🥺👉👈

-<a href="https://www.patreon.com/bePatron?u=48272963" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>
+<a href="https://www.patreon.com/bePatron?u=48272963" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 🚧 **my todoist stats:**
 <!-- TODO-IST:START -->